KevinOsoro/hello-2021/README.md

 # hello-2021

 hello!

-My name is kevin, am passionate about programming.
+My name is kevin,I am a medical engineer and computer enthusiast.